Building control body: Organisations

-Local Authority Building Control (LABC) is a membership association for around 3,000 members of local authority building control teams in England and Wales.
+Local Authority Building Control (LABC) is a non-statutory membership organisation representing the 370 local authority building control teams in England.

 LABSS (Local Authority Building Standards Scotland) is a not-for-profit membership organisation representing all local authority building standards verifiers in Scotland.

 Formed in 1996, the Association of Consultant Approved Inspectors (ACAI) promotes private sector building control as a commercial, professional and cost-effective alternative to local authority inspectors.

 The ACAI and LABC joined with the CABE, CIOB and RICS to form the Building Control Alliance, incorporated in 2008.
+The Alliance was dissolved in 2018.

+The Association of Registered Building Inspectors (ARBI) is currently being formed, by RBIs, following the new legislation, on 1 October 2023.